 These mechanisms of action help mitigate tissue reperfusion injury and changes in the patient’s coagulation cascade and systemic inflammatory response, post isolated CABG.2

-Full analysis of the BART dataset showed:5
+Full analysis of the BART dataset showed:7

 Renal impairment: Renal dysfunction could be triggered by aprotinin, particularly in patients with pre-existing renal dysfunction.
 Careful consideration of the balance of the risks and benefits is therefore advised before administration of aprotinin to patients with pre-existing impaired renal function or those with risk factors (such as concomitant treatment with aminoglycosides).1

-Aprotinin use does not independently increase the risk of renal failure in patients undergoing cardiac surgery.10 A transient rise in creatinine observed in some patients receiving aprotinin has been shown to normalise at post-operative day 3.10
+A transient rise in creatinine observed in some patients receiving aprotinin has been shown to normalise at post-operative day 3.10

 A transient rise in creatinine observed in patients receiving aprotinin resolves to normal levels by post-operative day 3, at which point there was no difference between treatment arms.10